Note: Some of the material in this story is MATURE.

 The small, simple box was sparsely decorated, merely two intoxicating feminine eyes and the name, EVA.
 It somewhat resembled a porn DVD.

-The box containing his new purchase easily gave way and Scott removed a container that kept the equipment from rattling in its box.
-Carefully laid in the packing carton was a small case closely resembling a contact case and an object that at first glance could be mistaken for some sort of credit card.
+The plastic surrounding the box containing his new purchase easily gave way, the box slid out of the sheath, and Scott removed a formed tray that kept the equipment from rattling in its box.
+Carefully laid inside was a small case closely resembling a contact case and an object that at first glance could be mistaken for some sort of credit card.

 Scott wasted no time removing the case and popping open one side.
-In it lay what could be a contact.
+In it lay a contact lense.
 Glancing into the hall mirror, Scott carefully placed the lense into his left eye.
-Then, after a moment’s study and brief disappointment at his lack of new perspective, he opened the other side.
+After a moment’s study and brief disappointment at his lack of new perspective, he opened the other side.
 This side contained what appeared to be a hearing aid.
-This object he placed into his left ear as he picked up the card, which somewhat resembled a tiny motherboard.
+He placed it into his left ear as he picked up the card, which looked like a tiny motherboard.

 On it was simply the letters “EVA” and a small, recessed switch.